Niiti/HuTouch-AI-Demo/README.md

 ## HuTouch-Alpha-v1.01 - How to use (also available on HuTouch Home Screen)

 ### Generate code for screens from scratch/large code base:
-1. Open the Figma file that you will need to use
+1. Open the Figma file that you will need to use and if possible keep your IDE open in the background
 2. Use the Hotkey (CTRL+COMMAND+H) to call HuTouch Chatbot
 3. Select "Generate code for screen/UI" or provide a prompt on the chatbot to generate code for a screen.
 Make sure to provide the screen name or follow the instructions on the screen
 4. HuTouch will ask for Figma URL and screen name in Figma